Dark Energy Survey Year 3 Results: Constraints on cosmological parameters and galaxy bias models from galaxy clustering and galaxy-galaxy lensing using the redMaGiC sample: Validation of parameter inference

 \subsubsection{Validation of linear bias model}

 We have run simulated $2\times 2$-point analyses on the mean of the measurements from all 18 \buzzard simulations.
 We compare our model for $w(\theta)$ and $\gamma_{\rm t}(\theta)$ to our measurements at the true \buzzard cosmology, leaving only linear bias and lens magnification coefficients free.
 In this case, we have ten free parameters in total, and we find a chi-squared value of 13.6 for 285 data points using our \textit{fiducial} scale cuts and assuming the covariance of a single simulation, as appropriate for application to the data.
+Note that the datavector is mean of multiple realization, so we expect a low chi-squared value for the bestfit curve and a principled accounting of error is presented in \citet*{y3-simvalidation}.
 This analysis assumes true source redshift distributions, and we fix the source redshift uncertainties to zero as a conservative choice.
 This results in cosmological constraints where the mean two-dimensional parameter biases are $0.23\sigma$ in the $S_8-\Omega_{\rm m}$ plane and $0.18\sigma$ in the $w-\Omega_{\rm m}$ plane.
 These biases are consistent with noise, as they have an approximately $1/\sqrt{18}\sigma$ error associated with them (assuming 1$\sigma$ error from a single realization).
 We perform a similar analysis using calibrated photometric redshift distributions where we use \redmagic lens redshift distributions, and use the SOMPZ redshift distribution estimates of source galaxies.
 These are weighted by the likelihood of those samples given the cross-correlation of our source galaxies with redMaGiC and spectroscopic galaxies (we refer the reader to Appendix F of \citet{y3-simvalidation} for detailed procedure).
 This procedure results in the mean two-dimensional parameter biases of $0.07\sigma$ in the $S_8-\Omega_{\rm m}$ plane and $0.05\sigma$ in the $w-\Omega_{\rm m}$ plane.

 The left panels of Fig.~\ref{fig:bcc_des_lcdm} and Fig.~\ref{fig:bcc_des_wcdm} show the 0.3$\sigma$ constraints obtained from analyzing linear galaxy bias models in $\Lambda$CDM and $w$CDM cosmologies on the \buzzard datavector in blue colored contours.
 Since we expect the marginalized posteriors to be affected by the projection effects, we compare these contours to a simulated noiseless baseline datavector obtained at the input cosmology of \buzzard (denoted by gray dashed lines in Fig.~\ref{fig:bcc_des_lcdm} and Fig.~\ref{fig:bcc_des_wcdm}, also see \cite{DeRose2019}).
 We find that similar to results obtained with simulated datavectors in previous section, our parameter biases are less than the threshold of 0.3$\sigma$ for the fiducial scale cuts.
 For a more detailed discussion how these shift compare with probability to exceed (PTE) values of exceeding a $0.3\sigma$ bias, see Section V of \citet*{y3-simvalidation}.